stratapp/stratapp-website/_blog/stratapp-is-a-consulting-goldmine.md

 ## Consulting Sales Today

-Historically, consulting sales are highly dependent on interpreting via the relationships with a few key stakeholders.
+Historically, consulting sales are highly dependent on interpreting via relationships with a few key stakeholders.
 Over time consuming lunches, dinners and workshops, consultants try to interpret and define _the problem_, before scoping out potential ways to help.

 * Visibility is subjective, and limited to these key relationships
 * Deliverables are point-in-time static documents